 Match Week Monday

-At 11 a.m.
-EST, the NRMP informs all applicants whether they’ve been placed in a residency program.
+At 10 a.m.
+ET, the NRMP informs all applicants whether they’ve been placed in a residency program.
 They don’t know where they’ll be training on Match Monday—only that they’ve been accepted to a program.
-In 2020, 94.6% of all applicants were placed into residency programs on Match Monday.
+In 2022, 94.2% of all applicants were placed into residency programs on Match Monday.
 These students learn on Match Day Friday where they will receive training.

 Match Week Monday – Thursday: What Happens if You Don’t Match to a Residency Program?

-Applicants who learn they haven't been placed in a residency program on Match Monday are eligible for the Supplemental Offer and Acceptance Program ® (SOAP ®), a supplemental matching process that takes place between Monday and Thursday afternoons.
-In 2020, about 6% of applicants didn't receive placements, and almost 2,000 of the available resident program positions were unfilled following the completion of the R3 match process.
-Most of the unfilled positions were offered through SOAP.
+Applicants who learn they haven't been placed in a residency program on Match Monday are eligible for the Supplemental Offer and Acceptance Program® (SOAP®), a supplemental matching process that takes place between Monday and Thursday afternoons.
+In the 2022 Match, 2,262 of the 39,205 positions were unfilled after the matching algorithm was processed.

 Match Week ends on the third Friday of March with Match Day.
-It is one of the most memorable and consequential days in the life of a medical student.
-This milestone is commemorated at almost every U.S. accredited medical school—including Ross University School of Medicine (RUSM).
+It is one of the most memorable and consequential days in the life of a medical student when they find out where they have placed at noon ET.
+This milestone is commemorated at almost every U.S. accredited medical school—as well as Ross University School of Medicine (RUSM).

 A Successful Match Day Starts at RUSM

 Each year, hundreds of RUSM graduates receive the news that they have matched at leading hospitals across the United States and Canada.
-In 2019-2020, the RUSM level of first-time residency attainment rate was 95.2%.
-In 2020, 597 RUSM graduates attained residencies in 24 disciplines.
+RUSM achieved a 96% first-time residency attainment rate for 2021-2022* graduates.
+In 2022, RUSM graduates attained residencies in 24 specialties throughout 44 U.S. states and territories.